Italy: Record number of migrants arrive on Lampedusa | DW | 28.09.2021

 The boat — carrying 658 men, 12 women and 12 children — was the largest single arrival in 2021 and the largest registered since August 2016, according to the UN refugee agency UNHCR.
 At least 67 people arrived on smaller vessels Monday as well.

-Those on board came from numerous countries including Egypt, Morocco, Chad, Ethiopia, Syria, Nigeria, Sudan and Senegal, and had set off from Zuwarah, Libya.
+Those on board the packed boat came from numerous countries including Egypt, Morocco, Chad, Ethiopia, Syria, Nigeria, Sudan and Senegal, and had set off from Zuwarah, Libya.

-"After a few days of bad weather, today with a calm sea the landings have restarted," Lampedusa Mayor Toto Martello said.
+"After a few days of bad weather, today with a calm sea the landings have restarted," Lampedusa Mayor Toto Martello said on Monday.

-The UN said many on board were suffering from scabies, a skin affliction, suggesting they had been held in cramped quarters prior to departing Libya.
+The UN said many on board the boat were suffering from scabies, a skin affliction, suggesting they had been held in cramped quarters prior to departing Libya.

 Italy's Interior Ministry said the migrants would be taken to a separate vessel for COVID-19 quarantine.
 Recently, Italy began a program to vaccinate newly arrived migrants against the coronavirus.